theuerc/Website/gitpod/docs/configure/self-hosted/latest/installing-gitpod.md

 The first page will ask you to upload your Gitpod license which you can get [here](/community-license) For more information about our licenses and respective pricing plans, please visit our [self-hosted pricing page](https://www.gitpod.io/self-hosted).

 After uploading the license, you will be forwarded to the config page.
 On this page, you need to enter your domain name for your Gitpod installation.
-You can also configure to use [external components](./requirements) (by default internal ones are installed) as well as your TLS certs setup.
+You can also configure to use [external components](./requirements) (by default internal ones are installed) as well as your TLS certs setup or your [workspace size](./configuring-workspace-resources).
 Click “Continue” to proceed with the installation.

 ![kots-install-config](../../static/images/docs/self-hosted/kots-install-config.png)